benwilcock/pcf-axon-cqrs-demo/README.md

 $ cf create-service p-config-server standard config -c config-server-setup.json
 ````

-A quick call to `cf services` should list all four of these application services (rabbit, mysql, registry and config).
+Following this step, a quick call to `cf services` should list all four of these application services you provisioned (rabbit, mysql, registry and config).
 These services will now be available for use by the applications in the targeted space (which is good, because the microservice applications depend on them).

 ## Build & Deploy The Microservices.